jyuenger/Tierwriter/README.md

 ## Building the Rear and Side Assembly

-1. Using a soldering iron, heat set a threaded insert into each screw hole on the upper side of both tiered sides.
+1. Using a soldering iron, heat set a threaded insert into each screw hole on the upper side of the Rear and Side Assembly.
 2. If you're attaching the optional base plate, also heat set threaded inserts into the screw holes on the flat underwide of the assembly.

 ## Row Wiring